paluh/code-formatter/README.md

 ### Contributing

-I'm TDD fanatic so if you are going to provide some custom formatters please provide apropriate tests for them.
+I'm TDD fanatic so if you are going to provide some custom formatters please provide appropriate tests for them.

 ### Bug reporting